Carrefour Q2 sales growth accelerates as France improves

-PARIS, July 6 Carrefour, the world's second-largest retailer, said sales growth accelerated in the second-quarter, reflecting an improving performance in its core French market and robust sales in the rest of Europe.
+PARIS, July 6 (Reuters) - Carrefour, the world's second-largest retailer, said sales growth accelerated in the second-quarter, reflecting an improving performance in its core French market and robust sales in the rest of Europe.

 The last quarterly publication under the tenure of outgoing boss Georges Plassat showed that French hypermarket stores were back into positive territory on a like-for-like basis for the first time since the third quarter of 2015.